decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-07-05-the-first-blockchain-or-how-to-time-stamp-a-digital-document.markdown

 > -- <cite> [Juvenal](https://en.wikipedia.org/wiki/Juvenal) </cite>

 From 1995, the ideas of this paper have been in use by a company called [Surety](http://www.surety.com/solutions/intellectual-property-protection/sign-seal).
 This makes it the longest-running chain of hashes!
-Here are two photos from 2018 of Stuart Haber with the current hash circled in red on the New York Times:
+Here are two photos from 2018 of Stuart Haber (photos credit: [Dahlia Malkhi](https://malkhi.com/)) with the current hash circled in red on the New York Times:

 <p align="center">
     <img src="/uploads/Haber1.jpeg" width="600" title="The first blockchain">